OXID-eSales/developer_documentation/modules/testing/codeception/example_module_test.rst

 So now instead of manually trying to figure out all locators, forms, buttons, we just use the ``\OxidEsales\Codeception\Page\Home`` PageObject which is providing all this wrapped up in method ``loginUser``.

-In this test we can also see an example for OXID's Codeception translation module.
-Let it translate the language constant to be independent from chosen language.
+In this test we can also see an example of using the ``OXID's Codeception Translation module``.
+It will translate the language constant to be independent from chosen language.

 In section :ref:`Create own PageObject <codeception-write_own_page_objects>` you can find an example how to create your own PageObjects,